Mark Howe: Professional career

-In 1973, Howe decided to play in the WHA alongside his brother, Marty and his father Gordie.
-Led by the Howes, the Houston Aeros won the 1974 and 1975 Avco Cups, awarded to the league champions of the WHA.
+In 1973, Howe was approached with an offer for the upstart World Hockey Association with the Houston Aeros.
+Approached with a four-year offer worth $500,000 with a signing bonus of $125,000, Howe accepted the deal, which saw him paired up not only with his brother Marty but also his father Gordie, the latter of whom came out of retirement to play with his sons.
+Led by the Howes, the Aeros won the 1974 and 1975 Avco Cups, awarded to the league champions of the WHA.
 Mark, playing left wing, was awarded the Lou Kaplan Trophy as Rookie of the Year and earned 2nd team All-Star status.
 Having dual citizenship, he represented his father's country in the 1974 Summit Series, where he was one of Team Canada's leading scorers.

 Even though Howe had played a complete season in the WHA, the Boston Bruins proceeded to select him anyway with their second-round pick in the 1974 NHL amateur draft.
 He was the first active WHA player to be drafted by an NHL team, and the first of three selected in the 1974 draft, the other two being his brother Marty, selected by the Montreal Canadiens in the third round, and Tom Edur of the Cleveland Crusaders, who was also selected by Boston.
 All three players opted to remain with their WHA teams after the draft.

-By the 1976–77 season, Howe was a full-time defenseman.
+With the 1976–77 season, Howe was utilized as a defenceman by head coach Bill Dineen for select games due to a litany of injuries suffered by the Aeros.
 Before the 1977–78 season, the Howes moved their family act to Hartford, Connecticut to play for the New England Whalers.